Noi-Git/UI-UX-book/sketchPlugin.md

 ## Install Sketch Plugin

-Sketch Pluging is a library that link to a specific documents that helps with your workflow.
+Sketch Plugins is a library that links to a specific documents that helps with workflow.

 https://sketchapp.com/extensions/plugins/